 The Wilson Center has been organizing Criminal Justice Works in Progress gatherings on Mondays on Zoom.
 Please let us know if you would like to join or present (email us at WCSJ@law.duke.edu).

 Ben Finholt, Director, Just Sentencing Project with NC Prisoner Legal Services, summarizes the organization's mission and work to the Wilson Center.
+He spoke with students working with the Wilson Center during Spring 2021.

 This year marks the 30th anniversary of President George H.W.
 Bush signing the Americans with Disabilities Act (ADA) into law.
 A panel of experts joined us for a Q&A exploring the past, present and future of the ADA and how and the extent to which it has increased access to services for an entire generation.
 Dr.Marvin Swartz moderated the panel: Jennifer Mathis, Deputy Legal Director and Director of Policy and Legal Advocacy of the Judge David L. Bazelon Center for Mental Health Law; John Petrila, Senior Executive Vice President of Policy of the Meadows Mental Health Policy Institute; and Holly Stiles, Litigation Counsel, of Disability Rights NC.